-These audited annual financial statements ("financial statements") have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
-A summary of the Fund's significant accounting policies under IFRS is presented in Note 3.
+These audited annual financial statements ("financial statements") have been prepared in accordance with IFRS Accounting Standards ("IFRS").
+A summary of the Fund's material accounting policies under IFRS is presented in Note 3.

 These financial statements are presented in Canadian dollars, which is the Fund's functional and presentation currency, and rounded to the nearest thousand unless otherwise indicated.
-These financial statements are prepared on a going concern basis using the historical cost basis, except for financial assets and liabilities that have been measured at fair value.
+These financial statements are prepared on a going concern basis using the historical cost basis, except for financial instruments that have been measured at fair value.

-These financial statements were authorized for issue by the Board of Directors of Mackenzie Financial Corporation on June 8, 2021.
+These financial statements were authorized for issue by the Board of Directors of Mackenzie Financial Corporation on June 4, 2024.

-3. Significant Accounting Policies
+3. Material Accounting Policies